DanTheMan114/seattle-web-060120/24-rails-student-app-review/README.md

 + Form/Form Helpers
 + ActiveRecord
 + Validations
++ Relationships

+Build out twitter
++

 # Deliverables:

 * The ability to create, read, update and delete **Instructor**
+  - read
+  - I want to see a list of all the instructors (index)
+    - model
+      - class
+      - migrations
+      - Associations?
+      - seeds (this is already there)
+    - route
+      - index
+    - controller
+      - index
+    - view
+      - index
 * Instructor will have a name
 * The ability to create, read, update and delete **Student**
 * Student will have name, major and age